31 May 2001

 - I wish each of us in this room today success in finding a business platform and a suitable business partner to tackle the new opportunities of world trade.

-- Free online search for event management service providers on hktdc.com.
+- Free online search for travel service providers on hktdc.com.